elisha1099/proxies/README.md

-# The Best Guide to Internet Freedom.
+# The Best Guide to True Laziness.
 This guide will walk you through all the things you can do on a school Chromebook.
 Some things are made by me and others arent.
 To be safe, if I didn't make something I will **explicitly** say so.

 ## Proxies.